pycabook/pycabook/manuscript/part_2_the_clean_architecture/chapter_02_a_basic_example.md

     return app
 ```

 Before we create the proper setup of the webserver we want to create the endpoint that will be exposed.
-Endpoints are ultimately functions that are run when a use sends a request to a certain URL, so we can still work with TDD, as the final goal is to have code that produces certain results.
+Endpoints are ultimately functions that are run when a user sends a request to a certain URL, so we can still work with TDD, as the final goal is to have code that produces certain results.

 The problem we have testing an endpoint is that we need the webserver to be up and running when we hit the test URLs.
 This time the webserver is not an external system, that we can mock to test the correct use of its API, but is part of our system, so we need to run it.
 This is what the `pytest-flask` extension provides, in the form of pytest fixtures, in particular the `client` fixture.